-The anti-glomerular basement membrane (anti-GBM) test looks for antibodies that attack a part of the kidney known as the glomerular basement membrane (GBM).
-These are called anti-glomerular basement membrane antibodies.
-Anti-GBM antibodies can be a sign of kidney damage.
+The anti-glomerular basement membrane (anti-GBM) test looks for anti-glomerular basement membrane antibodies that attack a part of the kidney known as the glomerular basement membrane (GBM).
+Anti-GBM antibodies are associated with kidney damage.

 Anti-GBM antibodies attack capillaries in the GBM.
 These attacks cause problems with kidney function.
-This can cause blood and blood proteins to leak into your urine.
+These problems can lead to blood and blood proteins leaking into your urine.

-The test can help diagnose certain diseases that affect the kidneys.
-These include anti-glomerular basement membrane disease and Goodpasture syndrome.
+The anti-GBM test can help your doctor diagnose diseases that affect the kidneys and lungs, known as anti-GBM diseases.

-The following may be symptoms of both anti-GBM diseases:
+The following may be symptoms of both anti-GBM glomerulonephritis and Goodpasture syndrome:

 - weight loss